medmunds/aws-cfn-ses-domain/README.md

 tracked in `setup.py`.)

 To set up your development environment, clone the repository and then run `make init`.
-(This just runs `pipenv install --dev`.)
+(This just runs `pipenv install`.
+If you are a package maintainer who will release to PyPI, use `pipenv install --dev` instead.)

 To see a list of available make targets, run `make help`.

-To package and upload your own version of the Lambda zip package and the templates, run `make S3_BUCKET=your_bucket_name upload`.
+To package and upload your own version of the Lambda zip package and the CloudFormation templates, run `make S3_BUCKET=your_bucket_name upload`.
 If you just want to build locally without uploading to S3, run `make S3_BUCKET=your_bucket_name all`.
 You can also include `S3_PREFIX=your/s3/prefix` or `S3_PREFIX=` in either of these commands, if desired.